 - Innovation Practice: Create-test-scale

 Most companies tend to focus only on the last principle, which leads the company to rapidly fail due to lack of preparation.
 Before launching your innovative idea, you need to carefully plan and organize every step.
 Each principle is interconnected and responds to data from one other.
-Follow the order mentioned above, as the process will go more smoothly.
+Follow the order mentioned above, and the innovative thinking process will go more smoothly.

-The skills of your team play an essential role in the overall process.
+The skills of your team play an essential role in the overall corporate innovation process.
 They are the core, so make sure you allocate the time to finding the right people to join your team.
-It is recommended to mix up the people in terms of backgrounds, skills, knowledge, and networks in order to have a bigger grasp on success.
+It is recommended to mix up the people in terms of backgrounds, skills, knowledge, and networks in order to have a bigger grasp on success and a diverse innovative thinking process.

 It is important to build up a portfolio with products from the whole spectrum of innovation, with different business models for products that are in different life stages (early stage products and mature products).
 This portfolio will help with the follow up of the thesis.
 A great tool that you can use for building the portfolio is Ansoff's Innovation Ambition Matrix.
 It suggests that you take an existing product or a product that is in the development stage and brainstorm new markets or innovations for the product.

 You must put the innovation thesis and portfolio into practice according to a well-established framework.
-The framework acts as a clear guide for the business.
+The framework acts as a clear guide for innovation management within the business.
 In case the company needs to pivot, the framework will help to make sure the core will not derail off tracks.
-Moreover, the framework keeps the team together and assures that all your team members are on the same page with the evolution of the innovation process.
+Moreover, the innovation management framework keeps the team together and assures that all your team members are on the same page with the evolution of the innovation process.

 Innovation practice is validating the business model and interacting with the customers.
 You can't take the product to scale until it has a validated business model.
 You can acquire potential customers during the innovation practice step when talking to customers and validating the idea.